cams83/kind-examples/README.md

 # Step by step to run all Kind tests

 This tutorial was tested on a machine with the Ubuntu 22.04.2 LTS operating system.
-To follow this tutorial, you need the following tools: `git`, `docker`, `docker-compose` and `kind`.
+To follow this tutorial, you need the following tools: `git`, `docker`, `docker-compose`, `kubectl` and `kind`.

 >If `git` isn't installed, install it through the [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) tutorial.

 >If `docker` isn't installed, install it through the [Install Docker Engine](https://docs.docker.com/engine/install/ubuntu/) tutorial.

 >If `docker-compose` isn't installed, install it through the [Install Docker Compose](https://docs.docker.com/compose/install/standalone/) tutorial.

+>If `kubectl` isn't installed, install it through the [Installation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) tutorial.

 >If `kind` isn't installed, install it through the [Installation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) tutorial.